zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 ## Requirements

 - When using N-Phase rolling upgrades on Virtual Machine Scale Sets, the scale set must also use the [Application Health Extension with Rich Health States](virtual-machine-scale-sets-health-extension.md) to monitor application health and report phase ordering information.
-N-Phase upgrades is not supported when using the application health extension with binary states.
+N-Phase upgrades aren't supported when using the application health extension with binary states.
-- N-Phase upgrades requires the application health extension to emit a HTTP or HTTPs response.
-TCP responses are not supported.
+- N-Phase upgrades require the application health extension to emit an HTTP or HTTPs response.
+TCP responses aren't supported.

 ## Concepts